itsmecevi/ml-discordcamp-draft/1-introduction/1-what-is-ml.md

 In summary, ML is a process of extracting patterns from data, which is of two types:
 * features (information about the object) and
 * target (property to predict for unseen objects).

+Therefore, new feature values are presented to the model, and it makes predictions from the learned patterns.

+====
+Bahasa Indonesia: